molsonkiko/JsonToolsNppPlugin/docs/RemesPath.md

 `sli` can be an integer or slice with the same Python slice syntax used to index arrays (see above).

 Returns the appropriate slice/index of `x`.

+Prior to [v5.5.0](/CHANGELOG.md#550---unreleased-yyyy-mm-dd), Python-style negative indices were not allowed for the `sli` argument.

 ----
 `s_split(x: string, sep: regex | string) -> array[string]`